karan-batavia/go-payment-processor/README.md

 # Solution for Golang Software Engineer Challenge - Pagar.me

-This repository contains a solution developed for the Software Engineer Challenge proposed by Pagar.me.
-The goal was to build a service that simulates the processing of payment transactions, adhering to PCI security guidelines.
+This repository contains one solution for the Software Engineer Challenge proposed by Pagar.me.
+The goal was to build a service to processing payment transactions from other systems.

 The challenge description can be found at [Golang Software Engineer Challenge - Pagar.me](https://github.com/pagarme/vagas/blob/master/desafios/software-engineer-golang/README.md).